-Salon is a dynamic, modern day, multi-disciplinary Originator and Producer of Feature Film, Documentary, TV and Branded Content.
+Salon is a dynamic, modern day, multi-disciplinary Creator and Producer of Feature Film, Documentary, TV and Branded Content.

-Salon’s productions include the feature films, Churchill, My Name is Lenny and Lek & The Dogs; short films, Shemira and In The Blackout; and feature documentaries, McQueen, Chasing Perfect, The Spy Who Fell to Earth, Fred, Breaking Habits, Surrender, Gascoigne, The Challenge, The Guv’nor and The Iconoclast.
+Salon’s productions include the feature films, Churchill, My Name is Lenny and Lek & The Dogs; short films, Shemira and In The Blackout; and feature documentaries, McQueen, Billion Dollar Game, Chasing Perfect, The Spy Who Fell To Earth, Breaking Habits, Fred, The Guv’nor, The Iconoclast, Gascoigne, Surrender and The Challenge.

 Salon has recently produced series pilot Dinner With Friends for Will Smith and Overbrook Entertainment, and its first branded content series The Art of Craft.
-In addition, it has been commissioned by Facebook, Unilever, Simba and Majorel to produce content.
+In addition, it has been commissioned by Facebook, Unilever, Simba, Rude Health, Selina and Majorel to produce content.
 This year, Salon has secured its first TV drama series development commission, Glue, with Channel 4.

-In 2017, Annabel Wigoder joined Salon as Head of Development across film & television, while Tom Knight came on board as Investment Director.
+In 2017, Annabel Wigoder joined Salon as Head of Development across film & television.
 Ian Berg sits on the board as Executive Director to oversee the growth, process and diversification of the company.
 In 2018, Alex Cooper joined Salon as Head of Branded Content.
-This year, Sophie Harmer joined as Production Coordinator.
+This year, Sophie Harmer joined as Production Manager.

-Salon has a successful track record of collaboration and continued relations with first class international partners, including Lions Gate Films, Universal Pictures, Entertainment One, Bleecker Street, Embankment Films, Film Constellation, Independent Film Company, Kew Media, Cohen Media Group, Silver Reel, Head Gear Films, Quickfire Films, Piccadilly Pictures, Creativity Capital, Premiere Capital and Union Patriot Capital, and has offices in London and Los Angeles, with a presence at all major international film markets.
+Salon has a successful track record of collaboration and continued relations with first class international partners, including Lions Gate Films, Universal Pictures, Entertainment One, Bleecker Street, Embankment Films, Film Constellation, Independent Film Company, Kew Media, Cohen Media Group, Silver Reel, Head Gear Films, Quickfire Films, Piccadilly Pictures, Creativity Capital and Union Patriot Capital.
+Headquartered in London, the company has a presence at all major international film markets.